mjcull/R4H2O/manuscript/4_tidyverse.md

 ### Data and aesthetic mapping
 The *ggplot* function always takes a data frame as its first option, as shown in the previous example.
 The aesthetic mapping is listed between brackets and defines which variables in the data frame are visualised.

 The aesthetics option can also add colour by another variable.
-The example below creates a bar chart of the number of observations for each measure and colours the bars depending on the zone in which they were taken, creating a stacked bar chart.
+The example below creates a bar chart of the number of observations for each measure and colours the bars depending on the zone in which they were taken, creating a stacked bar chart (Figure 4.2).

 {format: r, line-numbers: false}
 ```